leoxhj/haojiexu/README.md

 # Welcome to visit haojie's personal repository

-This repository is the purpose of recording something about myself.

-My name is Haojie Xu.
+My name is Haojie Xu (Leo).
 I'm a programmer.
 I work out in Shanghai, China for the Sysdev team at Ctrip.
 I blog about technology, culture, gadgets, diversity, code, the web, where we're going and where we've been.
 I'm excited about community, social equity, media, entrepreneurship and above all, the open web.

 # Skills
 ## Application Management